RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 #### Exponential Smoothing

-Single exponentia smoothing was selected for it's ability to perform regression on univariate data with decreasing weights for older observations (TODO cite).
+Single exponential smoothing was selected for it's ability to perform regression on univariate data with decreasing weights for older observations (Brownlee 2020).
 Despite this model's ability to adapt to changing trends, it exhibited similar limitations:

 1. The long term autocorrelation in the close prices may have caused poor performance (Kristjanpoller and Minutolo, 2018).
 2. Lacking complexity required to model short term volatility.